 Unfortunately, most of these behaviors are blind spots for the people exhibiting them.
 That’s why you owe it to yourself to objectively step back and consider whether or not any of these personas might be a problem for you.

-Red Flag: Are You The Climber?
+Warning Signs of Toxic Leadership: Are You The Climber?

 You know how to toot your own horn.
 You are looking out for number one.
 You’ve earned it, and t’s time to take your turn in the spotlight… so you do.
+Your M.O. is to figure out how to climb the corporate ladder fast as possible.

 Maybe you don’t really see yourself as self-congratulatory or overtly ambitious.
 But you suspect others may perceive you this way.
 They might be wrong about you.
 Nonetheless, if this is the perception, it affects how people interact with you.